 Road to a Cure - What it Means to Us

-One of the first questions a newly diagnosed cancer patient usually asks: “Will I die from this disease?”
-The very first question of a newly diagnosed metastatic patient is inevitably, “How long do I have?”
-Breast cancer is the second leading cause of cancer deaths in women.
-(Only lung cancer kills more women each year).
+One of the first questions a newly diagnosed cancer patient usually asks is “Will I die from this disease?”.
+The very first question of a newly diagnosed metastatic patient is inevitably, “How long do I have?”.
+Breast cancer is the second leading cause of cancer deaths in women (only lung cancer kills more women each year).
 It is estimated that over 44,000 will die from breast cancer this year.
-Simply put, 116 of our MBC brothers and sisters will die today and tomorrow, and the day after.
+Simply put, 116 of our MBC brothers and sisters will die today and tomorrow and the day after.
 These numbers are grim and they have not changed dramatically in the last 20 years.
 They are a testament to the cleverness of the disease and its ever-growing list of known variations and mutations.

-In 2016, a prominent oncologist and a Stanford University professor George Sledge, M.D. published a paper in the Journal of Oncology Practice called “Curing Metastatic Breast Cancer.”
-In this article Dr. Sledge suggested that the existing paradigm around metastatic breast cancer—that it is incurable—should be updated in the face of new science developed in the past decade or so.
+In 2016, a prominent oncologist and Stanford University professor named George Sledge, M.D. published a paper in the Journal of Oncology Practice called “Curing Metastatic Breast Cancer.”
+In this article, Dr. Sledge suggested that the existing paradigm around metastatic breast cancer (that it is incurable) should be updated in the face of new science developed in the past decade or so.
 Pointing to the fact that 1-2% of metastatic breast cancer patients are cured of their disease or survive for many years, he wrote, “If some patients are cured, might not we cure more?”

 “Our treatments for HER2+ breast cancer have become so much better that the question that's arising - are some patients curable?
 In particular patients who are de novo.
 May those patients have the ability to be cured of their cancer?
 And so with all of these drugs that seem to be non-cross resistant or non-overlapping, can we develop curative approaches?
 If we do, what would we still need to do?”